timbitz/Whippet.jl/README.md

 _Notes_:
 * The `--bam` option is sensitive to alignment strand, therefore strand-specific RNA-seq data is recommended when using de novo splice-read alignments to the genome.
 * By default only spliced alignments where *one* of the splice-sites match a known splice-site in the annotation are used, to reduce false positives due to overlapping gene regions (i.e. falsely adding splice sites that belong to a different, but overlapping gene).
-Use the `--bam-both-novel` flag at your own risk to override this requirement.
+Use the `--bam-both-novel` flag to override this requirement.

 ### 3) Quantify FASTQ files.